Sunday, 29 April 2018

 Easter Sunday, when Christians celebrate the Resurrection of Jesus, seems a good time to discuss the issue of anti-Semitism in the Labour Party and the coming actions of the PPL (pro-Palestinian Lobby - my invented term), following the latest killing of unarmed Palestinians by Israeli Defence Forces.

 It could be argued that anti-Semitism is 2018 years old, if we take the Bible literally.
-According the Gospel of Matthew, 27:25, Pontius Pilate released a convicted thief, Barabbas, to placate an angry Jewish crowd.
+According to the Gospel of Matthew, 27:25, Pontius Pilate released a convicted thief, Barabbas, to placate an angry Jewish crowd.
 Pilate had declared Jesus an innocent man, but, the Bible says:

 "Then answered all the people, and said, His blood be on us, and on our children."